bryan-hoang/resume/resume.typ

   title: "Software Developer II",
   location: "Kingston, ON",
   company: link("https://distributive.network")[Distributive],
-  dates: dates-helper(start-date: "May 2023", end-date: "Present"),
+  dates: dates-helper(start-date: "May 2023", end-date: "Sept.
+2024"),
 )
 #if target-sectors.contains("security") [
   - Administered the company's JIRA instance, provisioning new projects and implementing custom workflows.
   - Administered the company's Slack workspace, provisioning new channels and organizing channel names for consistency.
 ]
 - Lead the development of a dashboard SPA (React) as the code owner, overseeing code reviews and architecture changes.
-- Improve the integration of the SPA with a OAuth 2.0 Ruby on Rails server.
-- Helped implement E2E browser tests for the dashboard SPA, preventing regressions from reaching the development trunk.
+- Implemented E2E browser tests for the dashboard SPA, preventing regressions from reaching the development trunk.
-- Helped fix issues with GitLab CI pipelines to prevent days of developer time from being wasted by flaky pipelines.
+- Improved the integration of the SPA with a OAuth 2.0 Ruby on Rails server.
 - Improved the build times for various React web apps to be 100%-200% faster by switching to better tools (e.g., Vite).
-- Fixed issues with the serialization of `console.log` messages in the SDK not conforming to spec to save network bandwidth and make "printf" debugging easier.
+- Fixed issues with GitLab CI pipelines to prevent days of developer time from being wasted by flaky pipeline failures.

 #work(
   title: "Technical Lead",